 Big data is powering millions of businesses across industries.
-It’s transforming the way companies interact with their customers, sell products and services, and approach business strategy.
-Organizations can now access more data today than ever before, but this information is of no value unless you know how to put it to work.
+It’s transforming how companies interact with their customers, sell products and services, and approach business strategy.
+Organizations can now access more data today than ever, but this information is useless unless you know how to put it to work.

 Big data – huge datasets collected by organizations, characterized by VOLUME of information, the VELOCITY at which the information is collected, and the VARIETY of information.

-To win in today’s busy retail market, companies must analyze the data they collect to bolster decision-making.
-Data analytics software turns these huge sets of data into actionable insights that can spur product innovations and deliver high-quality and multi-channel experiences—two things in today’s world that offer brands a competitive edge.
+Companies must analyze the data they collect to bolster decision-making to win in today’s busy retail market.
+Data analytics software turns these vast data sets into actionable insights that can spur product innovations and deliver high-quality and multi-channel experiences—two things in today’s world that offer brands a competitive edge.

-Big Data Analytics for the Retail Space can help companies make short-term strategic decisions regarding things like product merchandising and in-store optimization, and it’s especially helpful when companies must make the riskier, long-term decisions such as forecasting demand for new product launches or deciding where to open retail locations.
+Big Data Analytics for the Retail Space can help companies make short-term strategic decisions regarding things like product merchandising and in-store optimization, and it’s beneficial when companies must make the riskier, long-term decisions such as forecasting demand for new product launches or deciding where to open retail locations.

 Companies that analyze big data gain a deeper understanding of the market and their consumers.
 They can leverage these insights to set more realistic business goals and deliver better customer experiences.
 The businesses that don’t?
 They simply fade into the background.